fin81985/principles_of_data_analytics/README.md

 This project explores the classic [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris) using Python libraries such as [NumPy](https://numpy.org/), [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/), and [Scikit-learn](https://scikit-learn.org/).The aim is to perform data exploration, statistical analysis, and simple machine learning modeling.

-You can view the full analysis and code in the [tasks.ipynb](tasks.ip
+You can view the full analysis and code in the [tasks.ipynb](tasks.ipynb) notebook.

 ---